di3gopa/citest/README.md

 drupal project
 ======

-Drupal project is for SPS
+Drupal projects is for SPS

 For obtaining development environment locally You should install vagrant and virtualbox or lxc and from console ran
 ```sh